frederikstrabo/frederikstrabo.github.io/_pages/research.md

 ***Abstract***:

 A century of wildfire suppression policies has led to the build-up of combustible fuel loads in forests, increasing the size, severity, and costs of wildfires.
-This study explores whether fuel-reduction treatments decrease the cost of fighting wildfires.
-We investigate fires igniting on U.S. Forest Service land in the Pacific Northwest between 2006 and 2023, leveraging exogenous variation in fuel treatments arising from a system of protected areas designed to conserve the northern spotted owl, old-growth forest, and other endangered species.
-We find that fires starting in protected areas are less likely to occur close to fuel treatments and are more costly to suppress, on average.
-Conservative estimates suggest that four to seven dollars are saved in fire suppression costs for every dollar spent on fuel treatments.
-Our results suggest that environmental protections have increased the public burden of fighting wildfires and placed the species they were intended to protect at greater risk from wildfire.
-Taken together, these findings highlight the potential for reforming environmental protections to achieve both economic savings and conservation benefits.
+This study explores whether fuel-reduction treatments reduce wildfire suppression costs.
+Focusing on wildfires igniting on U.S. Forest Service lands in the Pacific Northwest, we leverage exogenous variation in protections for the Northern Spotted Owl that unintentionally restrict fuel treatments.
+Conservative estimates indicate that four to seven dollars are saved in suppression costs for every dollar spent on fuel treatments.
+Our results highlight the potential for reforming environmental protections to achieve economic savings and conservation benefits.

 ![](/images/IV_Intuition.png)